AsiaSzych/Tree_of_Life/tests/tests_definition.md

 7. check if png file to drawing of the tree exists

-# Case #1 Compare Needleman-Wush scores
+# Case #1 Compare Needleman-Wunsch scores

 ### Input
-2 paths to json files - reference file and testing file, both containing calculated Needleman-Wush scores for all pair of organisms.
+2 paths to json files - reference file and testing file, both containing calculated Needleman-Wunsch scores for all pair of organisms.

 ### Input format
 ```